wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ## Environment variables & secrets

 Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the "finance" service.
+We have provided a copy of the application running as an app service, which you can use for comparison to get your version working in Kubernetes.
 In the list of resource groups in the portal, you should see one available to you with `order-processing` in the name.
 Inside there, find the order processing app service and look at its configuration for the environment variables you may need.

 > Credentials like DB passwords should be stored as secrets.